pmem/ndctl/ndctl-inject-error.md

     NOTE: The offset is interpreted in different ways based on the "mode" of the namespace.
 For "raw" mode, the offset is the base namespace offset.
-For "memory" mode (i.e. a "pfn" namespace), the offset is relative to the user-visible part of the namespace, and the offset introduced by the kernel's metadata will be accounted for.
+For "fsdax" mode (i.e. a "pfn" namespace), the offset is relative to the user-visible part of the namespace, and the offset introduced by the kernel's metadata will be accounted for.
 For a "sector" mode namespace (i.e. a "BTT" namespace), the offset is